Receding ice leaves Canada's polar bears at rising risk

 Some areas are watched more closely than others - notably around schools as children are arriving in the morning "to ensure that the kids are going to be safe".

-Churchill's only "prison" is inhabited entirely by bears, a hangar whose 28 cells can fill up in the autumn as the creatures maraud in mass around town while waiting for the ice to re-form in November.
+Churchill's only "prison" is inhabited entirely by bears, a hangar of 28 cells that can fill up in the autumn as the creatures maraud in mass around town while waiting for the ice to re-form in November.

 Planet's air conditioning

-The fate of the polar bear should alarm everyone, said Dr Flavio Lehner, a climate scientist at Cornell University who was part of the expedition, because the Arctic is a good "barometer" of the planet's health.
+The fate of the polar bear should alarm everyone, says Flavio Lehner, a climate scientist at Cornell University who was part of the expedition, because the Arctic is a good "barometer" of the planet's health.

 Since the 1980s, the ice pack in the bay has decreased by nearly 50 per cent in summer, according to the US National Snow and Ice Data Centre.

-"We see the more - the faster - changes here, because it is warming particularly fast," said Dr Lehner, who is Swiss.
+"We see the more - the faster - changes here, because it is warming particularly fast," says Lehner, who is Swiss.

-The region is essential to the health of the global climate because the Arctic, he said, effectively provides the planet's "air conditioning".
+The region is essential to the health of the global climate because the Arctic, he says, effectively provides the planet's "air conditioning".

-"There's this important feedback mechanism of sea ice and snow in general," he said, with frozen areas reflecting 80 per cent of the sun's rays, providing a cooling effect.
+"There's this important feedback mechanism of sea ice and snow in general," he says, with frozen areas reflecting 80 per cent of the sun's rays, providing a cooling effect.

+When the Arctic loses its capacity to reflect those rays, he said, there will be consequences for temperatures around the globe.

 A few years ago, scientists feared that the Arctic's summer ice pack was rapidly reaching a climatic "tipping point" and, above a certain temperature, would disappear for good.

-But more recent studies show the phenomenon could be reversible, Dr Lehner said.
+But more recent studies show the phenomenon could be reversible, Lehner says.

-"In the Arctic, climate change is impacting all species," said Dr Jane Waterman, a biologist at the University of Manitoba.
+"In the Arctic, climate change is impacting all species," says Jane Waterman, a biologist at the University of Manitoba.
 "Every single thing is being affected by climate change."

 Permafrost - defined as land that is permanently frozen for two successive years - has begun to melt, and in Churchill the very contours of the land have shifted, damaging rail lines and the habitat of wild species.